-United Way believes that investing in strong organizations and communities is a way we can create a better future, but it requires more than program funding.
-Organizations, and the communities they belong to, need to have strong core capacities that enable them to grow, develop knowledge and resources, and ultimately achieve their missions.
+United Way Winnipeg believes that investing in strong organizations and communities is a way we can create a better future, but it requires more than program funding.
+Organizations, and the communities they belong to need to have strong core capacities that enable them to grow, develop knowledge and resources, and ultimately achieve their missions.
 Strong capacities do not just “happen” – they are a combination of deliberate efforts in a collection of key areas.
-United Way wants to create support for capacity building efforts in non-profit agencies to help them enhance organizational effectiveness.
+United Way Winnipeg wants to create support for capacity building efforts in non-profit agencies to help them enhance organizational effectiveness.

 - Governance & Leadership: Focusing on improvements to the processes and structures used by the Board.
 (I.e. development or revision to board by-laws, policies, procedures documents, terms of reference, roles/responsibilities of board, board review/assessment, research and assessment associated with applying for charitable status, accreditation through Imagine Canada).